Talkala logo

 Calling a business

 Aim for 09:00-18:00 New Zealand local office hours.
-That covers offices, banks, clinics, schools, and pretty much any service desk.
+That covers offices, banks, clinics, schools, and most service desks.

 Calling family or friends